 - RLAT From January 4th 2018, Shanwick and Gander increase the number of RLAT tracks – most tracks between FL350-390 will now be RLAT – 25nm separation between them.
 RLAT replaced by the term PBCS.

 - SLOP – Offsetting is now mandatory.
 Choose 0, 1, or 2nm right of track.
 We think 1 or 2 is best.
 Consider the recent A380 story.

 - TCAS 7.1: From January 1st, 2017, TCAS 7.1 is required throughout the entire NAT region.

 - Cruising Level: Effective 2017, you no longer need to file an ICAO standard cruising level in NAT airspace.

 - Gross Nav Error: This is now defined as greater than 10nm.
 Everywhere else in the world, it’s 25nm.

-- Datalink Mandate Exemptions: Since Dec 2017, datalink now required throughout the NAT Region from FL350-390.
+- Datalink Mandate: Since Dec 2017, datalink now required throughout the NAT Region from FL350-390.
 Exempt areas: Tango Routes, airspace north of 80N, Surveillance airspace, Blue Spruce routes, and New York OCA.

 - Confirm Assigned Route Introduced August 2016, you will see this message when you enter NAT airspace with datalink, and you should reply with the planned route in NAT airspace.
 Designed to catch errors.